 Average revenue at risk data is available from the ABS by industry grouping.
-This measure may be employed when validating a potential VoLL setting as this should be high enough for the market to clear itself.
+This measure may be employed when validating a potential VoLL setting.
 Effectively we are verifying that VoLL settings are high enough to not restrict market clearances based on actual economic costs as this would lead to poorly rationed gas.